saralstalin/SaralSQL/README.md

   - After typing `alias.` or `TableName.`, column suggestions appear.
   - Schema prefixes are handled (`dbo.TableName` is treated the same as `TableName`).

+- **Hover Information**
+  Hover over a table, alias, or column to see its definition and context.

 - **Workspace Indexing**
   - Automatically indexes all `.sql` files in the workspace.
   - Updates instantly as you type or save.

+- **Hybrid Resolution**
+  - Regex-based indexing ensures fast responses.
+  - Parser-based fallback improves accuracy in `FROM`/`JOIN` contexts and complex queries.

 ---